-Promote and Conduct the Grand Lodge All-American Lodge Contest of the Grand Lodge Fraternal Committee at the District and State Levels
+Promote and Conduct the Grand Lodge All-American Lodge Contest of the Grand Lodge Fraternal Committee at the District and State Levels.

 To encourage Local Lodges to participate in the All-American Lodge Contest.

 Provide the State Secretary with information quarterly on the number of hours, miles driven, number of participants in the committee’s programs, and money spent on charitable events and activities for the State Charity Records Book.